brianhaferkamp/layered-web-design/README.md

 # Layered Web Design
-A Layered Web Design (LWD) template
+A LAYERED WEB DESIGN (LWD) TEMPLATE

 LWD is a new methodology for creating one-page websites, specifically targeting small businesses and startups that need only static websites with limited content.
 In the code, the site is essentially a one-page website, but visually it looks like a multi-page website with many of the common features of a website (navigation patterns, menu links, separate "pages", etc.).
 You can think of it as a hybrid app/website.